-Managing credit is a challenge that we all face.
 No matter what level of income you earn, handling credit is a necessary skill.
-Anyone who has ever been denied credit understands how the lack of credit affects financial options and everyday life.
-Your credit report and credit score can affect your ability to purchase a home, rent an apartment, buy or lease a vehicle, find good insurance rates, or even acquire a new job.
-The first step to stabilize your credit is reviewing your credit report.
+Your credit report and credit score can affect your ability to purchase a home, rent an apartment, buy or lease a vehicle, find good insurance rates, or even get a new job.
+A credit report review is the first step towards stabilizing your credit.

 What Is Your Credit Report?

-- Identifying information – including Social Security number, address, and date of birth.
-This information is used to ensure that the credit report information is accurate and matched with the right person.
+- Identifying information, including your Social Security number, address, and date of birth are used to ensure the right information is matched with the right person.
 It can also help detect and prevent identity fraud.

-- Employment history – where you’ve worked and for how long.
+- Employment history is a record of where you worked and for how long.

-- Inquiries – a list of who has requested your credit report.
+- Inquiries list shows who has requested your credit report.

-- Public records – including collections accounts, bankruptcies, and late child support payments.
+- Public records provide information that includes collections accounts, bankruptcies, and late child support payments.

 Most lenders use a mathematical formula to generate a “score” to help them determine if you are a good credit risk.
-This is called a “credit score”, and the most frequently used version is the FICO® Score created by Fair Isaac and Company.
+The most frequently used version is the FICO® Score created by Fair Isaac and Company.
 A FICO® Score is a snapshot of your credit risk picture at a particular point in time.
 FICO® Scores range between 300 and 850 with higher values indicating a lower risk to lenders.
-To learn more about your credit score visit: www.myfico.com.
-Bottom line.
-Pay your bills on time, and in full each month.
-The result?
-A higher credit score which equates to paying lower interest rates and keeping more money in your wallet.
-The three major credit score models used in America are the FICO score, VantageScore, and CE Score.
-Contact our NFCC certified credit counselors to help you with your credit score reviews.

 Will Financial Counseling Hurt Your Credit Score?

 Many people wonder if consulting with a financial counseling agency will affect their credit score.
 Your credit score is based on the information contained in your credit report.
-Simply obtaining counseling has no bearing on your credit score, as it is not reported to the credit bureau.
-Therefore, people should not have any hesitation about meeting with an NFCC Certified Consumer Credit Counselor to resolve their debt, housing, or other financial issues.
+Simply obtaining counseling, whether it is for debt, housing or other financial issues, has no bearing on your credit score, it is not reported to the credit bureau.

 FICO® Score Facts: Does It Hurt Your FICO® Score If You Go To Credit Counseling?